-Ever wondered how the numbers are in Japanese or Chinese?
-How do Japanese people usually count or write numbers?
-In this article, we will make a complete guide to numbers in Japanese so that you can count or understand any number you see ahead.
+Have you ever wondered what the numbers are like in Japanese or Chinese?
+How do the Japanese usually count or write numbers?
+In this article, we will provide a complete guide on numbers in Japanese so you can start counting or understanding any number you come across.

-To facilitate the navigation of this article about numbers in Japanese, we will leave a summary below:
+To make it easier to navigate this article about numbers in Japanese, we will leave a summary below:

 In the table below, we can see the numbers in Japanese and their readings: